 Cordaid is striving towards a just and stable DR Congo, in which the governments accept their responsibilities, use their rights and meet their obligations.
 Where citizens participate in decision-making, and are able to improve their living conditions.

 Cordaid has been active in DR Congo since the 1970s, and has built up an extensive network of partner organizations.
 Cordaid wants the people of DR Congo to once again be able to contribute to the development of their country’s basic facilities and work towards peace, safety and justice.

 Our work in six different yet related sectors helps to achieve these goals:

 1. Health care

-Cordaid makes health care more accessible and improves quality of the care in 26 Provinces of the DR Congo.
-Our approach of Results-Based Financing (RBF) supports the access to the care, allow patients to have a look on the way in which they are treated and preserves qualities of care services
+Cordaid makes health care more accessible and improves the quality of care in 26 Provinces of DR Congo.
+Our approach of Results-Based Financing (RBF) supports access to the care, allow patients to have a look at the way in which they are treated, and preserves qualities of care services

 Cordaid’s aim is to contribute to a stable and peaceful DR Congo.
 We set up legal clinics to strengthen community knowledge on the functioning of judicial, security and administrative institutions.

 7 youth centers set up for the prevention and fight against gender-based violence in academia;